Latest Osteoporosis News ‘Decoded’

 While Amgen’s best-selling immune-suppressing drug Enbrel, prescribed for rheumatoid arthritis, has brought in no less than $3.5 billion in 2010, the bone health arena is viewed as having more potential for increasing sales.
 Plus who’s to say that in the not-so distant future, new and more horrific side effects linked to Prolia won’t be discovered?
 This might explain the rush to increase Amgen’s bone drug sales.

-If you don’t have the Save Our Bones Program, I urge you to read my review of Prolia.
-If you have the Save Our Bones Program, you already know in great detail its mechanism of action, side effects, and numerous scientifically backed reasons why you should never use it.
+If you don’t have the Osteoporosis Reversal Program, I urge you to read my review of Prolia.
+If you have the Osteoporosis Reversal Program, you already know in great detail its mechanism of action, side effects, and numerous scientifically backed reasons why you should never use it.

 2. Moderate Alcohol Consumption Has a Positive Effect on Bones